KirollosSa/KMPopUp/README.md

 ## Setup
 1 - Just Add new View Controller in Main.storyboard

-2 - set 'Class' of it "KMPopViewController" and also its 'Storyboard ID' with the same name of Class "KMPopViewController" ."
+2 - And set its 'Class' with "KMPopViewController" and also its 'Storyboard ID' with the same name of Class "KMPopViewController" ."

 ## Usage
 ```ruby